litmuschaos/litmus-docs/website/docs/concepts/open-observability.md

 ## Summary

-Litmus supports several kinds of `probes` and also has a `chaos-exporter` on it's execution plane on the target agent's cluster which is essential for interleaved monitoring, integrated alerts and to hook into existing observability infrastructure.
+Litmus supports several kinds of `probes` and also has a `chaos-exporter` on it's execution plane on the chaos delegate's cluster which is essential for interleaved monitoring, integrated alerts and to hook into existing observability infrastructure.
 Chaos experimentation is a lot about hypothesizing around the application and/or infrastructure behavior, controlling blast radius & measuring SLOs.
 SREs love to visualize the impact of chaos - either actively (live) or recorded (as with automated chaos tests)

 ## Resources